 My friend, Carey Wise, is my Buford Highway tour guide.
 I refer to him when I head that way for a new culinary adventure.
 He is the former Executive Chef at Fox Bros.
-Bar-B-Q and now owns Southern Links BBQ.
-He has a wealth of culinary knowledge, so I asked him for his Buford Highway short list.
+Bar-B-Q. He has a wealth of culinary knowledge, so I asked him for his Buford Highway short list.

 El Rey del Taco: Authentic Mexican food.
 5288 Buford Hwy.

 Havana Sandwich Shop: Cuban sandwiches.
 2905 Buford Hwy.

 SoKongDong Tofu House: Tofu soup.
 5280 Buford Hwy.